Table of Contents

-For example, as of 2021, roughly 32% of all Instagram users are between 25 and 34, right about when people buy their first homes.
+For example, roughly 32% of all Instagram users are between 25 and 34, right about when people buy their first homes.
 So Instagram would be a great platform to emphasize your HVAC social media marketing campaign to gain new customers.

 Facebook is also still popular, and you should also have an account for your business there.
 But Facebook usage among people in that same age range is waning.
 Only about 25% of all Facebook users fall in the age range of 25-34.

 Again, it would help if you were on all social media platforms, but your strategy should be different depending on which one you are creating content for.

 Now we get to the tricky part.
 How do you create engaging content for your HVAC company?
 But before we can rightly tackle that question, we have to rewind a little bit.
 The question is: what is the goal of your HVAC social media marketing campaign?